AuditOps/auditops-sdk/docs/general/faqs.md

    - Check out these [instructions](share_report.md) to share a report with your customer's.
 3. **Free**: Schedule a training for your non-profit (ISACA, IIA, etc), TPRM team, or audit firm.
 We want to spread the word, and won't make it a sales pitch.
    - Email info@auditops.io for more information.
-4. **Paid**: Reach out to AuditOps to learn about our vendor monitoring service!
-We will keep an eye on your vendors, and make sure they are compliant **every day**, not just once per year.
+4. **Paid**: Reach out to AuditOps to learn about our continuous monitoring service!
+We will keep an eye on your environment, and make sure it is compliant **every day**, not just once per year.
    - Email info@auditops.io for more information.

 ### Why should I incorporate AuditOps into my third-party risk process?